 Against the background of these internationally stated guidelines, it is relevant to examine the response by governments and prison administrators in Australia where prisons are generally a State responsibility.
 Recent developments in New South Wales illustrate the fact that it is difficult to be sure of the most up to date information on this score.
 Certainly, compulsory testing of all prisoners, including unsentenced prisoners, entering the correctional system is undertaken in Queensland, South Australia, Tasmania and the Northern Territory.
-Compliance with the obligation is obtained through the use of what are described

-"correctional sanctions".
-In South Australia and rasmania, a repeat test is undertaken after three months of imprisonment.
+18 Compliance with obligation is obtained through the use of what are described as "correctional sanctions".
+South Australia and In Tasmania, a repeat test is undertaken after three months of imprisonment.
 The purpose of this test is to overcome the possible inaccuracy of the initial test based upon the established numbers of false positives and false negatives (due to imperfections of the test) or the possibility that the prisoner was in the "window period" at admission, when first tested.
 As is now widely known, the test commonly in use to establish the presence or absence of HIV infection responds to the antibodies produced following exposure to the HIV virus.
 These antibodies take a time to present in sufficient degree to produce a positive test result.
 Estimates of the "window period" vary.
 However, three months would appear to be safe for the purpose of catching cases missed in this way.
 In Queensland, retesting is conducted at twelve monthly intervals.
 It may also be repeated on prisoners assessed as possibly engaging in "high risk behaviour".
-11
+19 and encouraged to volunteer.
+A very high compliance rate (98%) is reported.
+In Western Australia, a voluntary testing programme was offered; but few prisoners were reported as seeking to be tested.

 In the other States, at least until recently, voluntary testing programmes were offered and indeed encouraged.
 In Victoria, all prisoners are offered the opportunity to be tested upon admission.
-Reluctant prisoners are counselled and encouraged to volunteer.
-A very high compliance rate (98%) is reported.
-12 In Western Australia, a voluntary testing programme was offered; but few prisoners were reported as seeking to be tested.
+Reluctant prisoners are counselled